Sierra Circuit Holiday – 7 nights

 Discount available for group of 3 or 4

-Day 1: La Posada de San Marco Met at Sevilla airport you are brought upto Alájar where you will meet your hosts Lucy and Angel who have designed this walking route and will run through the week with you describing the walks and the possible dining opportunities in each village.
-Stretch your legs around the village before dinner (included)
+Day 1: Posada San Marco Met at Sevilla airport you are brought upto Alájar where you will meet your hosts Lucy and Angel who have designed this walking route and will run through the week with you describing the walks and the possible dining opportunities in each village.
+Stretch your legs around the village before dinner (included).

-Day 2: 8km La Posada de San Marcos Enjoy a guided walk with Ángel to introduce you to the area and get to know first hand the flora, fauna, history and the socio-economics.
-In the afternoon there is a choice of circular walks straight from the hotel door
+Day 2: 8km Posada San Marcos Enjoy a guided walk with Ángel to introduce you to the area and get to know first hand the flora, fauna, history and the socio-economics.
+In the afternoon there is a choice of circular walks straight from the hotel door.

 Day 3: 13km Aracena First day on the move, one of the prettiest routes on the tour you will be following the country path, once cobbled, to the almost abandoned Madroñeros a tiny hamlet which throws you back in time.
 On to Linares de La Sierra another fine example of a sierra village almost stopped in time with the narrow cobbled streets and the intricate stone “door mats” outside the front door.
 The second half of the walk to Aracena is mainly on well used tracks but one section along a pretty narrow path before a climb up to the outskirts of Aracena and through the town.